FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 In [1]: #This code block is finished and was the first one to finish.
 ```

 Now, run the 3rd cell from the top.
-This sell start with '#Loading in the Spectrogram variables'.
-After starting the cell to run a text box should appear asking you to: "Please type filename without the file ending here".
-In the textbox type in ``Standard`` and press return.
+This cell starts with '#Loading in the Spectrogram variables'.
+After the cell is run, a text box should appear asking you to "Please type filename without the file ending here".
+In the textbox, type in ``Standard`` and press return.
 This will load in a file that tells this script how to compute the spectrogram.
-What the different variables mean, and how to change it is covered in lab two.
+(What the different variables mean, and how to change it is covered in Lab 2.)

 ![How to load a Spec file.](images/SpecFileLoad.png)